Undiagnosed ADHD in Women

 ADD can be mild, moderate or severe.
 Some women are able to cope with the demands of daily life until they become mothers.
 For other women, their coping abilities don't collapse until baby number two comes along.

 The job of housewife and mother is especially difficult for women with ADD because of its very nature.
-To raise children and to run a household well, women are required to function in multiple roles at the same time, to cope with constant, unpredictable interruptions, to function with little structure, little support or encouragement, and to not only keep ourselves on track, but also be the scheduler for everyone else in the family.
+To raise children and to run a household well, women are required to function in multiple roles at the same time, to cope with constant, unpredictable interruptions, to function with little structure, little support or encouragement, and to not only keep ourselves on track, but also be the schedule for everyone else in the family.
 Who has soccer practice?
 Who has a dentist appointment?
 Who needs new shoes?
 Who needs a permission slip signed?
 Where is the permission slip?
 Who needs to go to the library?
-Who needs mom to drop everything this minute because they skinned their knee or because they have an ear ache and want to come home from school?
+Who needs mom to drop everything this minute because they skinned their knee or because they have an earache and want to come home from school?
 And in the midst of all this, we are supposed to keep on track - planning meals, doing housework and laundry, planning social events, and for the majority of mothers, working full-time.

-ADD has become a more challenging problem for women as the demands in our late-20th century lifestyles become greater and greater.
-Now women are expected to juggle homemaking, child care and full-time employment, along with a full complement of extra-curricular activities for our children.
+ADD has become a more challenging problem for women as the demands in our late-20th-century lifestyles become greater and greater.
+Now women are expected to juggle homemaking, child care, and full-time employment, along with a full complement of extra-curricular activities for our children.
 What is highly stressful for a woman without ADD becomes a continuing crisis for a woman with ADD.
 These women frequently suffer from anxiety, depression and low self-esteem because they find they can't live up to the superwoman image that so many women attempt today.

 What is the difference between ADD and stress?

 Stress is temporary or cyclical.
-A woman who feels disorganized and overwhelmed due to stress will heave a huge sigh of relief when the holidays are over or when the crunch at work has passed, and will set about returning her life to order.
+A woman who feels disorganized and overwhelmed due to stress will heave a huge sigh of relief when the holidays are over or when the crunch at work has passed and will set about returning her life to order.
 For a woman with ADD, the stressful times are bad, but even in the best of times there is a feeling that the wave of "to do's" is about to crash over her head.

 You may have ADD if you